 At first, I thought this guitar was drowning, but then I realized it was holding its own.
 Acrylic on canvas, 16″ by 20″.

-The farmer’s market has been impossible to resist these last couple of weeks.
-This fruit was laid out on our counter like this.
-That’s not really our counter, though.
-And the fruit has been through a post-impressionist filter of some kind.
-Acrylic on paper.
-18 by 24.
+The farmer’s market has been pretty great the last couple of weeks.
+This fruit was laid out on our counter like this–I didn’t rearrange it.
+The fruit has been through a post-impressionist filter.
+(Acrylic on paper 18″ by 24″)